flahgill/AnimalEnrichmentTrackerService/animalenrichmenttrackerservice/src/main/resources/design-doc.md

 ### 4.2.
 Out of Scope

 - Keeping track of the number of enrichment activities completed in a given week, and clearing that at the start of every week.
-- Scheduling enrichment activities for specific habitats in advance for a team of keepers to access.
 - Giving managers of keeper teams the ability to accept/deny scheduled enrichments posted by a member of the keeper team.
 - Giving multiple keepers access to add/remove enrichment activities to habitats they work on instead of just manager per habitat.

 ## 5. Proposed Architecture Overview

 - This initial iteration will provide the minimum lovable product (MLP) including creating, retrieving, and updating a habitat, as well as adding to and retrieving a saved habitat’s enrichment activities.
-- We will use API Gateway and Lambda to create fifteen endpoints (AddHabitat, RemoveHabitat, UpdateHabitat, ViewHabitat, AddAnimalToHabitat, RemoveAnimalFromHabitat, AddEnrichmentToHabitat, RemoveEnrichmentFromHabitat, UpdateHabitatEnrichment, viewUserHabitats, ViewHabitatEnrichments, SearchHabitats, SearchEnrichments, DeactivateHabitat, ViewInactiveHabitats) that will handle the creation, update, and retrieval of habitats and enrichments to satisfy our requirements.
+- We will use API Gateway and Lambda to create multiple endpoints (AddHabitat, RemoveHabitat, UpdateHabitat, ViewHabitat, AddAnimalToHabitat, RemoveAnimalFromHabitat, AddEnrichmentActivityToHabitat, RemoveEnrichmentActivityFromHabitat, UpdateHabitatEnrichmentActivity, ViewUserHabitats, ViewHabitatEnrichments, SearchHabitats, DeactivateHabitat, ViewAllHabitats, RemoveEnrichmentActivity, SearchEnrichmentActivities, SearchEnrichments, ViewAllEnrichmentActivities, ViewAcceptableEnrichmentIds, AddAcceptableId, RemoveAcceptableId, ReAddEnrichmentActivityToHabitat) that will handle the creation, update, and retrieval of habitats and enrichments to satisfy our requirements.
 - We will store newly created enrichment activities and habitats in DynamoDB.
 For simpler enrichment retrieval, we will store the list of enrichment activities in a given habitat directly in the habitats table.
 Animal Enrichment Tracker Service will also provide a web interface for users to manage habitats and enrichment activities.
 A main page providing a list view of all the keeper’s habitats will let them add/remove habitats.
 This will link off to pages per-habitat to update metadata and add/remove animals and/or enrichment activities.